^

 Treatment of Hodgkin's lymphoma

-Complications of Hodgkin's Disease Therapy
+Complications of Hodgkin's disease therapy

 Program

-The first 2 years - in 3-4 months, 3-5 years - in 6 months,> 5 years - in 12 months
+First 2 years - after 3-4 months, 3-5 years - after 6 months, > 5 years - after 12 months

-The first 2 years - in 3 months, 3-5 years - in 6 months,> 5 years - in 12 months
+First 2 years - after 3 months, 3-5 years - after 6 months, > 5 years - after 12 months

-CT of thoracic organs
+CT scan of the chest organs

-KG of abdominal cavity of small pelvis
+KG of the abdominal cavity and pelvic organs

 Every 6 months after neck irradiation

-Annual mammography after 7 years after treatment
+Annual mammogram 7 years after treatment

 When irradiated above the diaphragm in patients under 30 years of age